ZiadRefaie/DEPI_CyberSecurity_Project_2025/README.md

 - **Topology Built:** HQ and 4 Branch sites constructed in GNS3. ✔️
 - **Cisco Routers Configured:** OSPF routing implemented across all 6 routers for dynamic path selection. ✔️
 - **IP Addressing:** Static IPs assigned to all network interfaces. ✔️ (review the Documentation Section for details )

-To be done Tasks:❌
- - **Cisco Switches Configured:** ❌
+- **Cisco Switches Configured:** ✔️
    - VLANs created and trunked for segmentation (Server, User, Management).
    - SVIs are configured on L3 switches for inter-VLAN routing.
    - Access ports assigned for end-hosts.
- - **End-Host Connectivity:** Basic layer 2 and layer 3 connectivity established between devices within the same site. ❌
+- **End-Host Connectivity:** Basic layer 2 and layer 3 connectivity established between devices within the same site. ✔️
+- **Network Services Configuration:** ✔️
+     -  Set up DHCP servers on FortiGates for user VLANs.
+     -  Configure necessary NAT policies (Source NAT for internet access).
+To be done Tasks:❌
  - **HA Cluster Setup:** Configure the two HQ FortiGates into an Active-Passive High Availability cluster. ❌
  - **IPsec VPN Establishment:** Build encrypted Site-to-Site VPN tunnels between the HQ and each of the four branches. ❌
  - **Security Policy Creation:** Define and implement zone-based firewall policies to enforce least-privilege access. ❌
- - **Network Services Configuration:** ❌
-     -  Set up DHCP servers on FortiGates for user VLANs.
-     -  Configure necessary NAT policies (Source NAT for internet access).
  - **Policy Routing & Integration:** Ensure secure traffic flow over the VPN tunnels by integrating FortiGate policies with the existing OSPF routing table. ❌

 ---